AlexanderWiklow/PHP-login-page/README.md

 ## Usage
 1. Open the `loginForm.html` file in a web browser.
-2. Enter your username "Testsson" and "12345qwert"
+2. Enter your username "Testsson" and password "12345qwert".
 3. Click the "Login" button.
 4. If the credentials are valid, you will be redirected to the logged-in page.